 - or if you have any of these charges from another state

 you will need an assessment.
-If you have been charged with a DWI or DUI, you will need an assesment to recieve a Limited Driving Priviledge.
+If you have been charged with a DWI or DUI, you will need an assessment to receive a Limited Driving Privilege.
 We are licensed by the state of North Carolina to meet all requirements and can provide your assessment in a professional and confidential manner with a schedule that meets your needs.

 We realize getting a DWI or a ticket for drinking can happen to anyone and we will go the extra distance to work with your schedule to insure you get through this process as quickly as possible.

 You can choose any licensed NC DWI agency you like.
-D and A Assessment Services can assist you with your DWI assessment.
+D&A Assessment Services can assist you with your DWI assessment.
 We are a fully licensed NC DWI service.
-Our office offers flexible appointments and even walk in availablity.
+Our office offers flexible appointments and even walk in availability.

 The cost of all NC DWI Assessments is established by the Legislature of the State of NC law at $100.
 No agency in the state of NC is allowed by law to charge you more or less than the lawful $100 fee.